iRNA-COSI/APAeval/method_workflows/GETUTR/README.md

-# GETUTR Nextflow execution workflow
+# GETUTR Nextflow method workflow
-This is the initial version of the [GETUTR](http://big.hanyang.ac.kr/GETUTR/manual.htm) execution workflow.
+This is the initial version of the [GETUTR](http://big.hanyang.ac.kr/GETUTR/manual.htm) method workflow.

 ## Input
 The input is a samplesheet.csv file: